The expression "you're welcome" in French: meaning and use

 Find out everything you need to know about the expression "de rien" in this article and learn how to say it correctly!

-How do you say "you're welcome" in English? đŸ‡ș🇾
+How do you say "you're welcome" in English? 🇺🇸

-What to say to a thank you? (alternatives to "you're welcome")
+What do you say to a thank you?

-With pleasure"This is a response that is often used in informal contexts or among friends when one wants to express that one has been happy to be of service.
+2. " With pleasure "is a response often used in informal contexts or among friends, when we want to express that we were happy to be of service.

-Please do"is a more formal expression.
-It is used in more professional situations or when addressing older or unknown people.
+3. " Please do "is a more formal expression.
+It is used in more professional situations, or when speaking to older people or strangers.

-It is I who thank you"is a response that can be used to express gratitude to the person who expressed the gratitude.
+4. " I'd like to thank you "is a response that can be used to express gratitude to the person who expressed it.

-This is a trap that some native French people fall into.
-There is only one way to write this expression and that is "de rien“.
+It's a trap some native French speakers fall into.
+There's only one way to write this expression and that's " de rien" .

 Why do we say you're welcome?
 Where does this expression come from?